Functional neatness, skleps and pierogi’s

 German food surprises me, not only by the many sausages I eat as a vegetarian but also for the caraway seeds on and in bread.
 I try to mask my vegetarian diet by acting out I am offered sausages as a part of German culture.
 Gone are the images of cute, pink pigs!
 Is it because I see no pigs that they are not there?

-We slowly ride into the former Soviet controlled part of Germany and when we hit it, we hit it hard.
+I slowly ride into the former Soviet controlled part of Germany and when I hit it, I hit it hard.
 The feeling is one of depression.
 Such a big difference with tiny villages who were never part of the Soviet controlled era.
 Where beautiful picturesque villages with beautiful fronts and tiny bakery’s with a cheery, helpful frau place our order of 2 big rhubarb strawberry cake-like pie.
 Now I see big, greyish buildings painted pink and light orange, impressive buildings in decay and people with unhappy expressions, curved postures as if the past weighs down on them.
 Even young couples who try to continue their happiness by a dog or a baby look depressed and tired.

 The biggest difference between Germany and Poland, I find, is the obvious proof of poverty, faces radiating depression and that of uncelebrated health.
 Yet I notice authenticity!
 I see functional neatness in gardens, where laundry might be drying and vegetables are taken care for.
 People grow their own healthy food, with bigger fields surrounding their unfinished homes.
 While cycling views into the distance becomes wider too.

-We left The Netherlands somewhere in the beginning of May (2015), crossed Germany and Poland in soft weather, little rainy May month…
+I left The Netherlands somewhere in the beginning of May (2015), crossed Germany and Poland in soft weather, little rainy May month…

 4 replies on “Germany & Poland”

 The photos, the text, the sentiments – love it all.